tamminenlab/blaster/README.md

-# Blaster - a native R implementation of an efficient BLAST algorithm
+# Blaster - a native R implementation of an efficient BLAST-like algorithm

-Description: Blaster implements an efficient BLAST-like sequence comparison algorithm using native R datatypes.
+Blaster implements an efficient BLAST-like sequence comparison algorithm, written in C++11 and using native R datatypes.
+Blaster is light-weight, fast and dependency-free.

 ## Installation